LuckyMLG/abc/README.md

 3. Open your browser at [http://localhost:3000](http://localhost:3000).

 ## Features
-- Search businesses by name, category, or location.
+- Search teachers by name, subject, or school.
-- View business profiles with average star rating and review count.
+- View teacher profiles with average star rating and review count.
 - Create an account and submit 1–5 star reviews with text.
 - Visit the profile page to see your own reviews.